MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-artifacts-ai.md

 Azure Artifacts enables developers to efficiently manage all their dependencies from a single feed.
 Feeds in Azure Artifacts serve as organizational repositories for storing, managing, and sharing your packages within your team, across organizations, or publicly on the internet.
 Azure Artifacts feeds support a wide range of package types, including NuGet, npm, Python, Maven, Cargo, and Universal Packages.

-This article will guide you through the process of publishing your first package to an Azure Artifacts feed.
-You'll also have the option to leverage the power of GitHub Copilot to streamline this process and explore the capabilities of the GitHub Copilot Chat right from your Visual Studio Code interface.
+This article walks you through the process of publishing your first package to an Azure Artifacts feed.
+You also have the option to use GitHub Copilot to streamline this process and explore the capabilities of the GitHub Copilot Chat in Visual Studio Code.

 ## Prerequisites